 The legislation underpinning the UK Takeover Code (Code) and certain provisions of the Code itself are being updated to address the UK leaving the EU.
 Most of the changes are technical in nature and do not materially alter the Code.
 A substantive change is that the shared jurisdiction of certain takeovers with other regulators will end.

 The Takeover Panel (Panel) published its response statement (RS 2018/2) in March 2019 with the final proposed changes to be made to the Code when the UK leaves the EU, following its consultation paper (PCP 2018/2).

 The UK Government has also published The Takeovers (Amendment) (EU Exit) Regulations 2019 (Regulations) (and an explanatory memorandum) which make changes to Part 28 of the Companies Act 2006 (2006 Act) which deals with takeovers.

 These changes are necessary as the EU Takeover Directive (Directive) will cease to apply in the UK when the UK exits the EU (Exit) and are being made to ensure that the UK takeovers regime operates effectively after Exit.

 The UK and the EU have agreed the provisional terms of a draft Withdrawal Agreement which sets out the basis on which the UK will leave the EU and includes a transition period during which EU law would continue to apply in the UK.

 If the Withdrawal Agreement is finally agreed and approved by both the UK and EU Parliaments and there is a transition period (as currently proposed in that agreement), it is expected that the changes will come into effect at the end of that transition period which is currently stated as 31 December 2020 (unless extended).

-If, however, there is a "no deal" Exit, the changes will take effect on exit day which is currently 31 October 2019 or 01 June 2019 if the UK does not hold EU elections in May 2019.
+If, however, there is a "no deal" Exit, the changes will take effect on exit day which is currently 31 October 2019.

 RS 2018/2 makes it clear that parties to an offer should consult the Panel if they are in any doubt as to the consequences of the proposed amendments.